LucidLink supports being run as a back-end volume to backup products such as Veeam Backup and Replication.

 lucid init-s3 --fs <filespace.domain> --password <sharedsecret> --endpoint <ipaddress/url:port> --access-key <accesskey> --secret-key <secretkey> --https --region <region> --block-size <KiB> --provider <vendor>

 Download and install the LucidLink Client for Windows or Linux on your Veeam Backup Repository server.
 By default LucidLink configuration is stored in the active user profile.
 However to ensure that LucidLink runs even if no users are logged on, you need to configure this to run as a service.
-To run LucidLink as a service on Windows you can leverage NSSM and for a service on Linux you can use systemd.
+You can run LucidLink as a service on Windows and for a service on Linux you can use systemd.
 Ensure that the service is configured to start before Veeam requires the LucidLink mount point.

 Note that Veeam Backup and Replication 9.5 U4 with default settings sets Backup Jobs to use Forward Incremental and Synthetic Full and Backup Copy Jobs set without Active Fulls.
 Be sure to change this before sending data to LucidLink.